Characterisation of silicon photomultipliers in a dilution refrigerator down to 9.4 mK towards a cryogenic cosmic-ray muon veto system: Characterisation analysis

 \subsection{Correlated delayed avalanches}

-CDAs are a type of correlated noise in SiPMs, comprised of DeCT and afterpulses (AP).
+Correlated delayed avalanches (CDAs) are a type of correlated noise in SiPMs, comprised of DeCT and afterpulses (APs).
 DeCT events occur within very short timescales, typically $\mathcal{O}(\mathrm{10\ ns})$ after the primary avalanche, whereas AP events tend to occur on longer timescales, $\mathcal{O}$(ns - \textmu s).

 Afterpulsing is a process in which charge carriers generated in an avalanche can become trapped within defects of the silicon structure.
 Trapped charge carriers are then subsequently released, which can trigger avalanches in the same microcell after the primary avalanche has occurred.
 A single primary avalanche can result in multiple APs as a result of numerous trapped charge carriers being released at different timescales, or due to an AP triggering a second AP.
 If the timescale of the AP is short compared to the characteristic recharge time of the SiPM, the gain of the AP-induced avalanche is smaller than the primary avalanche, resulting in a pulse amplitude less than the 1 PE amplitude.
 If the timescale of the AP is long compared to the characteristic recharge time of the SiPM, APs are indistinguishable from 1 PE signals induced either thermally (from DCR) or optically (from a photon).